 If you and your wife are seafood lovers, consider making shrimp scampi or seared scallops.
 These tasty morsels are fun to share.

-2. Uses lots of vegetables
+2. Primal diet meals use lots of vegetables

 Try making sautéed mushrooms—a seductive choice to go with steaks.
 Steamed globe artichokes, dipped in liquid coconut oil and seasoned with a little salt and garlic powder, are another sensuous option.